aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Install

-Fork the [boilerplate-knex](https://github.com/dev-academy-challenges/boilerplate-knex) repo and clone it down.
+Fork the [boilerplate-knex](https://github.com/dev-academy-challenges/boilerplate-knex) repo and rename it to `knex-relationships` (you can rename repos from the settings menu, which looks like a little sprocket).
+Clone it down using `git clone https://github.com/your-github-name/knex-relationships`.
 Then:

 ```
-mv boilerplate-knex knex-relationships
 cd knex-relationships
 npm install
 npm run knex migrate:latest